Haabiy/FlaskStringify/readme.md

    }
    ```

-6. The API will respond with the cleaned string:
+6. The API will respond with the cleaned string and reverse it:

    ```json
    {